Mercury-Redstone Launch Vehicle

 The Mercury-Redstone Launch Vehicle, designed for NASA's Project Mercury, was the first American crewed space booster.
-It was used for six sub-orbital Mercury flights from 1960–1961; culminating with the launch of the first, and 11 weeks later, the second American (and the second and third humans) in space.
+It was used for six sub-orbital Mercury flights in 1960 and 1961, culminating with the launch of the first, and eleven weeks later, the second American (and the second and third humans) in space.
 The four subsequent Mercury human spaceflights used the more powerful Atlas booster to enter low Earth orbit.

 A member of the Redstone rocket family, it was derived from the U.S. Army's Redstone ballistic missile and the first stage of the related Jupiter-C launch vehicle; but to human-rate it, the structure and systems were modified to improve safety and reliability.

 Modifications from the Redstone missile

 NASA chose the U.S. Army's Redstone liquid-fueled ballistic missile for its sub-orbital flights as it was the oldest one in the US fleet, having been active since 1953 and had many successful test flights.

 The standard military Redstone lacked sufficient thrust to lift a Mercury capsule into the ballistic suborbital trajectory needed for the project; however, the first stage of the Jupiter-C, which was a modified Redstone with lengthened tanks, could carry enough propellant to reach the desired trajectory.
 Therefore, this Jupiter-C first stage was used as the starting point for the Mercury-Redstone design.
 The Jupiter-C's engine, however, was being phased out by the Army, so to avoid potential complications such as parts shortages or design revisions, the Mercury-Redstone designers chose the Rocketdyne A-7 engine used on the latest military Redstone.
 Hans Paul and William Davidson, propulsion engineers at the Army Ballistic Missile Agency (ABMA), were assigned the task of modifying the A-7 to be safe and reliable for crewed flights.

 During 1959, most of ABMA were preoccupied with the Saturn project, but those engineers who could find enough free time in their schedule were invited to work on man-rating the Jupiter-C. As a starting point, the most obvious step was getting rid of its staging capability as the Mercury-Redstone would not utilize upper stages.
 Many of the more advanced Jupiter-C components were also removed for reliability reasons or because they were not necessary for Project Mercury.

-The standard Redstone was fueled with a 75 % ethyl alcohol and 25 % LOX solution, essentially the same propellants as the V-2, but the Jupiter-C first stage had used hydyne fuel, a blend of 60 % unsymmetrical dimethylhydrazine (UDMH) and 40 % diethylenetriamine (DETA).
+The standard Redstone was fueled with 25 percent water–75 percent ethyl alcohol with liquid oxygen (LOX) used as the oxidizer, essentially the same propellants as the German V-2 missile, but the Jupiter-C first stage had used hydyne fuel, a blend of 60% unsymmetrical dimethylhydrazine (UDMH) and 40% diethylenetriamine (DETA).
 This was a more powerful fuel than ethyl alcohol, but it was also more toxic, which could be hazardous for an astronaut in a launch pad emergency.
 Furthermore, hydyne had never been used with the new A-7 engine.
 The Mercury-Redstone designers rejected hydyne and returned to the standard ethyl alcohol fuel.
 The lengthened propellant tanks were thus also necessary in lieu of using more powerful fuel.